 by institutions or organizations other than Federal entities or FEMA, and are

-This is a comprehensive reference document listing Technical Assistance (TA) services that are presently available, as well as those currently under development.
+Technical Assistance Catalog: This is a comprehensive reference document listing Technical Assistance (TA) services that are presently available, as well as those currently under development.
 The TA Catalog conveys key programmatic information in a concise, user-friendly format so that State and local jurisdictions can rapidly locate services that meet their individual preparedness and program management needs.
 These programs are offered at NO COST, but deliveries are limited by state.
-Contact the TPOC for details.

 There are many opportunities to attend training programs at various approved locations throughout the country.
 Each training provider has their own registration form and process that must be followed.
 Because of the background, discipline and experience needed for many of the Homeland Security training courses offered, applicants attending training courses at the provider’s location (also known as Resident Training) must adhere to the individual provider’s policies and procedures.